mesuutt/ssed/README.md

 ### Usage

-You can pipe output of any app to clients shown as below:
+You can pipe output of any app to sse clients shown as below:

 ```bash
 $ ./printnumbers.sh | ssed